michaelhagedon/livepreview/emscripten_notes.md

-- livepreview_o2
+## Ideas

-  - update integration code to trim spaces from codeblocks as in livepreview/
+- Add support for %% inline math

-  - update highlight detection code for sequential <pre> tags as in livepreview/
+- Add diff filter for highlighted code

-  - emscripten version does not support uf8 text (read.md)
+- MathJax extension to support $$ and %% instead of using global regex in livepreview.js